Maleleee/SOL_TFT_ContractManagement/README.md

 7. Interact with the Contract
 After deploying the contract, you can interact with it using MetaMask and Ethers.js in a front-end application or directly through Hardhat.

-* Buy a Common Legend: Call the buyCommonLegend() function and send 1 ETH.
-* Buy an Uncommon Legend: Call the buyUncommonLegend() function and send 2 ETH.
+* Buy TFT Points: Send ETH to purchase TFT Points.
-* Buy a Rare Legend: Call the buyRareLegend() function and send 3 ETH.
+* Buy Legends: Call the corresponding function (e.g., buyCommonLegend()).
-* View Purchased Legends: Call the getPurchasedLegends() function to view the list of your purchased legends.
+* View Legends: Retrieve your collection with getMyLegends().

 # Testing and Debugging

-Revert Errors: If a purchase fails, check for errors such as "Insufficient funds for purchase."
+Common Errors

+1. Insufficient TFT Points: Ensure your balance is adequate for the purchase.
-Require Failures: Ensure the correct amount of ETH is sent with each purchase (e.g., "Insufficient funds to buy this legend").
+2. Incorrect Payment Amount: Verify the correct amount of ETH is sent when buying points

 # Authors